microfox-ai/microfox/packages/slack/docs/functions/getChannelMembers.md

-# listChannelUsers
+# getChannelMembers

-The `listChannelUsers` method lists all users in a specific channel.
+The `getChannelMembers` method lists all users in a specific channel.

 ## Usage